FabricMC/fabric/fabric-fluid-api-v1/README.md

   and the max level for still fluid state.

 * `int getMaxLevel(FluidState state)`
-  Returns the max level that the fluid can have (by default is 8).
+  Returns the max level that the fluid can have
+  (by default is 8, that is the maximum level possible).

 * `double getViscosity(World world, Entity entity)`
   Returns 0.014 (the default water viscosity).